 - Our State of General Practice video does play in the waiting room, however it plays within an extremely long loop of other information videos and images of the sort that one would normally expect to see within any GP practice waiting room, thereby taking up only a small proportion of the total running time - multiple visits to the surgery would be required to see it more than once

 - We remain a strong and viable practice, however, we are well aware there are a significant number of practices nationwide that are in a precarious state

 - If General Practice collapses, then with absolute certainty, the rest of the NHS will quickly follow

 - Ultimately, if these videos can help to open up an honest and much-needed debate about General Practice and the politics behind it all, then this would surely be welcome

 If you remain concerned about the future of the NHS, and especially General Practice, widely considered to be the cornerstone of the NHS, you can write to your local MP or to the Health Secretary.
 As GPs, we have already been repeatedly advised by our leaders to write and make our feelings known, in last ditch attempts to get the message through to policitians and the public.
 As patients, but also as voters, you may wish to do the same.
 You can find details of your local MP at They Work For You (link opens in a new window).

 If you wish to provide feedback on our documents, please use our contact form.

 Rest assured, all the dedicated and professional doctors and staff here at Ivy Grove Surgery will endeavour to continue to provide high quality and friendly family health care to all our patients within the constraints as outlined above.

-These pages and all documents and downloads are © Dr M Wong 2020 and may not be reproduced without permission.
-Practices wishing to use our words in their own leaflet or website should get in touch first
+This page including all linked content is © 2013- Dr Michael Wong and may not be reproduced without permission.
+Practices wishing to adapt or use any of our information should get in touch first